+(where the scalar component of~$\v$ can be extended to~$U$ arbitrarily).
+The next and final step is to show that for any~$\u \in \Jtest$ and~$\x \in N$, the jet derivative~$\nabla_\u$ of this equation exists and vanishes.
+To this end, we write the jet derivative of the right side as

-where in the last step we used that the function~$\nabla_\u \ell$ vanishes identically on~$N$ in view of the weak EL equations.
-Therefore, it is differentiable in the direction of every vector field on~$N$, and this directional derivative is zero. \QED
+(where the first summand on the right is an iterated directional derivative).
+The last summand vanishes because of the weak EL equations, using that~$D_v \u \in \Jtest$ (see Definition~\ref{definner}~(iii)).
+In order to treat the first summand, we note that the function~$\nabla_\u \ell$ vanishes identically on~$N$ by the weak EL equations.
+Therefore, this function is differentiable in the direction of every vector field on~$N$, and this directional derivative is zero.
+This concludes the proof. \QED

 We next show that for any function~$a$ on~$N$ one can find an inner solution whose scalar component coincides with~$a$.
 If~$N$ were compact, the analogous statement would be the infinitesimal version of Moser's theorem (see for example~\cite[Section~XVIII, \S2]{langDG}).
 Here we give a detailed proof if~$N$ is non-compact with one asymptotic end, based on~\cite[Theorem~1.2 in Section~XVIII]{langDG}.